 It hit me that my mind, my nervous system, and even my spirit were being pulled into battles that weren’t mine to fight.
 And I’m guessing you’ve felt this too.

-Social MEdia Is Destroying Our Nervous Systems
+Why Social Media Is Destroying Our Nervous Systems

 When we see these constant headlines and images, no matter where we stand politically, our nervous systems take a hit.
 Again and again, our bodies react as though danger is happening right in front of us.